-- A track record of successful, high quality, publications in applied health research. - A willingness to undertake training on BCT Taxonomies. - Familiarity with statistical software and analysis
+- A track record of successful, high quality, publications in applied health research. - Familiarity with statistical software and analysis and/or qualitative data analysis.

 How to apply

 You can apply for this role online; more guidance can be found on our How to Apply information.
 Applications should be submitted by 23.59 (UK time) on the advertised closing date.